kvikee

 Will AI impact the next generation of consoles?

-Yes, component costs will impact prices for future consoles, such as PlayStation 6 or the next generation of Xbox.
+Yes, component cost increases will likely affect prices for future consoles, such as PlayStation 6 or the next Xbox generation.

 Should I buy hardware now?